Email FacebookTwitterMenu burgerClose thin

 Bottom Line

 Sweden is known for its healthy and active seniors as well as its beautiful landscapes and coastal areas.
 It is generally very safe, has excellent healthcare and is affordable for those living on a fixed income.
 If you are considering a move to this northern European country, be sure to discuss your plan with a financial advisor.
-They will be able to help you create a financial plan that includes an international move.
+They can help you create a financial plan that includes an international move.

 Tips on Retiring